DiamondLightSource/pmacFilterControl/docs/explanations/interface.md

 Once data messages start, the system adjusts attenuation as normal until a message is received that does not cause an adjustment.
 At this point the attenuation level is considered stable and the `SINGLESHOT_COMPELETE` state is entered, which pauses the adjustment at the current attenuation level without timing out.
+Max attenuation will only be set at the beginning of the first run, or if an error state is entered.
+Between runs, the attenuation will be kept at the previously stable value.

 This mode allows higher level software to use the automatic attenuation to optimise the attenuation level and then capture a single optimal image at that attenuation.